VlodkoMr/near-river/readme.md

 #### Download AI Model:

 You can use any AI model for this project.
-In this example, we use a model from Hugging Face.
+In our example, we use "sqlcoder-7b-2" from Hugging Face.
 To download it, follow these steps:

 - Install the Hugging Face CLI: https://huggingface.co/docs/huggingface_hub/guides/cli
-- Log in to your Hugging Face account
+- Log in to your Hugging Face account:

 ```bash
 huggingface-cli login
 ```

-- Download the model to /api/config/ai_models directory:
+- Download the model to /api/config/ai_models/ directory:

 ```bash
 huggingface-cli download defog/sqlcoder-7b-2 --local-dir api/config/ai_models/sqlcoder-7b-2